Top 8 Best Photo Editing Tools

 - Catalogue system for managing media

-- Available as standalone and for Photoshop/Lightroom
+- Available as a standalone and for Photoshop/Lightroom

 Pros